vaibhawvipul/vaibhawvipul/README.md

 ---

 I am a math grad.
 I am passionate about systems engineering in general.
-I have 7 years of experience in the field of data.
+I have around 7 years of experience in the field of data.
 I have worked as data scientist, data engineer and now developing big data tools.

 These days I am learning - Operating systems, concurrent programming, distributed systems and parallel programming.